codr7/fibr/README.md

 Everything is statically allocated and tuneable, not a malloc or free in sight; simply allocate a `vm` from whatever memory you feel like and you're all set.

-It is very much a work in progress; but any functionality described in this document is supposed to work, please file an issue if you find that's not the case.
+It's very much a work in progress; but any functionality described in this document is supposed to work, please file an issue should you find that not to be the case.

 ### setup
 **fibr** requires `make` and a C-compiler to build, `rlwrap` is highly recommended for running the REPL.